Best Sleeping Bag | Australia 2025

 Fill - 650 DownTek™ and FireLine™ Eco

-Pros - Perfect for side sleepers, warm, roomy
+Pros - Built for side sleepers, well insulated, light

-Cons - Down shedding, not for back sleepers
+Cons - Down sheds, not for back sleepers, rucksack could be smaller

-Overall - A backpacking tent for cold conditions
+Overall - A bag built for restless sleepers

 Overall Results